 3. The Underbelly Project, South 4th Street

 The Underbelly Project was never meant for an audience.
-Due to its inaccessible location, the project was created by the artists and for the artists, not for curators, gallerists, or collectors.
-The works of art were documented by urban explorer @vic.invades and have since been closed off.
+Due to its inaccessible location, the project was create by the artists and for the artists, not for curators or gallerists, or collectors.
+The incredible works of art were documented by urban explorer @vic.invades and have since been closed off.